Today I came across a video from Jeff Yastine about “government restricted Kennedy Accounts”.

 Take that with a giant grain of salt folks.
 It’s almost certainly BS.

 There is no way they are limiting the amount of people that can buy this subscription.
-Not a chance.
+So this is really more of a gimmick than anything.

 Even though it’s almost certainly not true.
 It works.
 People are far more likely to take action on something if you make it ‘limited’ in time or quantity.